AndreasPr/Heart-Disease-Prediction-System/README.md

 Design, development and testing of the prediction system for cardiovascular disease by utilizing machine learning algorithms (e.g. SVM classifier).
 It integrates a number of data analytics steps and processes, including data identification and analysis, data cleaning, feature extraction and analytics execution to obtain and optimize the analytics outcomes.

 ## Documentation
+Documentation of the project and my bachelor thesis are included in the following link:
 [Documentation](https://github.com/AndreasPr/Heart-Disease-Prediction-System/blob/master/Documentation.pdf)

 ## Technologies